-• Establish an Incentive Program to Reduce or Subsidize Impact Fees - The cost that impact fees add to housing development is one of the barriers to affordability
+• Establish an Incentive Program to Reduce, Waive, or Subsidize Impact Fees - The cost that impact fees add to housing development is one of the barriers to affordability

-Embark on a study to determine the feasibility of reducing impact fee rates for affordable and workforce housing or subsidize a percentage of impact fee rates for affordable and workforce housing similar to previous County rebate program that subsidized fifty percent (50%) of the impact fees for very low income households and twenty-five percent (25%) for low income households.
+Embark on a study to determine the feasibility of reducing or waiving certain impact fee rates for affordable and workforce housing.
+In addition, explore a program to subsidize a percentage of impact fee rates that are not waived for affordable and workforce housing similar to previous County rebate program that subsidized fifty percent (50%) of the impact fees for very low income households and twenty-five percent (25%) for low income households.

 Presently, there are ongoing studies for a new mobility fee, water and sewer, fire and library impact fees.
-In addition, the School Board will be reviewing its impact fees within the next year.
-As part of these ongoing studies, staff will evaluate a separate impact fee rate for attainable housing or at the BCC's direction implement a subsidy of impact fees for affordable and workforce housing to be funded by the Affordable Housing Trust Fund.
-The subsidy percentage would be based on the type of attainable housing being provided.
-A higher subsidy would be given to units meeting the "Affordable Housing" definition and a lower subsidy would be given to units meeting the definition of "Workforce Housing".
+In addition, the School Board will be reviewing its impact fees within the short term timeframe of this action plan.
+As part of these ongoing studies, staff will evaluate a separate impact fee rate for attainable housing or at the BCC's direction implement a subsidy for affordable and workforce housing to be funded by the Affordable Housing Trust Fund.
+For example, the subsidy percentage could be based on the type of attainable housing being provided, for example, a higher subsidy could be given to units meeting the "Affordable Housing" definition and a lower subsidy could be given to units meeting the definition of "Workforce Housing".
+In addition, Sec.
+420.9071 F.S. permits the County to waive impact fees for affordable housing, therefore, staff will seek policy direction from the BCC on which, if any, impact fees it would support waiving entirely.